aryanbadiee/Linked-List/README.md

 * find, remove and update of each cell with index or value!
 * the 'reverse' function, for reversing the linked list simply

-just go and read `sample.c` file for learning all things about this project. and at final, use and enjoy it :wink:
+Just read `sample.c` file for learning all things about this project and use it :wink: